trycourier/startup-guide-to-notification-systems/README.md

 notification: any application-to-user communication

+Startup engineering is all about weighing the return on investment that various efforts will yield in order to decide where to spend your precious development time.
+Depending on the maturity of your startup, and complexity of your notification use cases, some parts of this guide may be more useful to you than others.
+This guide aims to give you the information you need to make the best actitectural choices based on your particular maturity and requirements.

+## Contributing

 <hr>

-Startup engineering is all about weighing the return on investment that various efforts will yield in order to decide where to spend your precious development resources.
-Depending on the stage of your startup, your goal may be finding product market fit, solidifying product market fit, or expanding and scaling product market fit.
-Whatever stage you’re at, you will have at least a couple of use cases in which your software needs to communicate with your users.
-It may be tempting to write off this computer-to-human communication as a trivial notification, but it’s important to recognize that this is a core part of your user experience and likely a key point of user engagement for your application.
+## Table Of Contents

+#### What Makes A Great Notification System

+#### Notification Systems Are *Really* Hard

+#### Notification Systems Are *Really* Hard

+### End User Experience Requirements
+## Right User
+## Right Message
+## Right Frequency
+## Right Channel
+## Right Time